Category

 This article concludes with a look at "umami," one of the great Japanese assets discovered by our predecessors.

 Umami is one of the five basic tastes and an indispensable element when discussing Japanese cuisine.
-Discovered over a century ago, umami is now recognized worldwide as a common noun, retained in its Japanese form in English (as well as French, German, Italian, etc.).
+Discovered over a century ago, umami has now become a common noun known worldwide in its original Japanese form, adopted into English (as well as French, German, Italian, etc.).

 However, umami is not as universally understood or easily recognizable as tastes like sweetness, sourness, saltiness, or bitterness.
-Based on the hypothesis that the concept of umami and its relationship to food are not necessarily perceived the same way as by Japanese people, Dentsu Inc. Japan's Brand Survey examined the level of understanding of umami by country and region.
+Based on the hypothesis that the concept of umami and its relationship to food are not necessarily perceived the same way as by Japanese people, Dentsu Inc. Japan Brand Research investigated the level of understanding of umami by country and region.

 Furthermore, an analysis of how much variation exists in the understanding of which cuisine genres contain the most umami across countries yielded interesting results.